Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R7 370 4G, in theory, should perform much faster than the GeForce GTX 750 Ti in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon R7 370 4G should theoretically be much superior to the GeForce GTX 750 Ti overall. (explain)

-Texel RateThe Radeon R7 370 4G will be quite a bit (approximately 53%) faster with regards to AF than the GeForce GTX 750 Ti. (explain)
+Texel RateThe Radeon R7 370 4G is a lot (more or less 53%) more effective at anisotropic filtering than the GeForce GTX 750 Ti. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon R7 370 4G is superior to the GeForce GTX 750 Ti, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon R7 370 4G is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison